cordhum/docs/docs/tool/mapping.md

 ## I Tatti

-### Getty Project
+### FotoIndex Project

-X3ML Mapping definition and related Generator policy used in the [Getty Project](#) by [I Tatti](http://itatti.harvard.edu).
+X3ML Mapping definition and related Generator policy used in the [FotoIndex Project](#) by [I Tatti](http://itatti.harvard.edu).
 The project involved the mapping of information related to Artists, Institutions, Artworks, Collections and photos.

 ??? note "Artist Mapping Definition"